Kez’s Kitchen Lemon Cream Melting Moments

 The taste

 The shortbread cookies either side are lovely.
-The texture is more firm than say the Arnott’s gf range and lasts a little longer in your mouth.
+The texture is more firm than say the Arnott’s gluten free range and lasts a little longer in your mouth.

 The lemon icing is nicely balanced.
 Not super lemony and not crazy sweet.
 It’s got a slight graininess that you’d expect with icing.
-This would be from the sugar.
+This would be from the sugar granules.

 It does crumble when you bite in, but only on the edges.
 The biscuit itself stays strong and doesn’t fall apart.
 I only had a few tiny crumbs by my mug when I was finished.